 - Hennepin County Restraining Orders - 612-348-5073

 The City Attorney's Office is responsible for the prosecution of non-felony cases committed by adults occurring in the City.
 The City Attorney's Office also provides legal representation and general counsel services to all City departments, the City Council, and all City boards and commissions.
 The City Attorney is Melissa Manderschied.
-The City Attorney is assisted by four full-time Assistant City Attorneys in the Criminal Division, two full-time Assistant City Attorneys in the Civil Division and the City's Risk and Litigation Manager.
-In addition, the Office is supported by a Crime Victim Liaison, an Office Manager/Paralegal, a Civil Paralegal, two Legal Administrative Assistants and an Office Assistant.
+The City Attorney is assisted by a Deputy City Attorney and four Associate City Attorneys in the Criminal Division, a Deputy City Attorney and two Associate City Attorneys in the Civil Division.
+In addition, the Office is assisted by a Risk and Litigation Manager, a Crime Victim Liaison, a Civil Paralegal, a Criminal Paralegal, a Legal Administrative Assistant and an Office Assistants.

 The City Attorney's Office does not provide legal advice or representation in private legal matters.

-The Assistant City Attorneys handling criminal prosecution appear in Hennepin County District Court, generally at the Southdale Division IV Court located at 7009 York Avenue South, Edina, 612-348-2040.
-If a case is contested and a jury trial demanded, the trial is normally conducted downtown at the Hennepin County Government Center, 300 South 6th Street, Minneapolis.
+The Deputy City Attorney and Associate City Attorneys handling criminal prosecution appear in Hennepin County District Court, Division IV Court located at the Hennepin County Government Center, 300 South 6th Street, Minneapolis.
 Typical misdemeanor offenses include driving under the influence of alcohol, domestic assault, violation of orders for protection, simple assault, trespassing, shoplifting, disorderly conduct, theft or damage to property where the value of the property is less than $1000, careless and reckless driving, and petty traffic offenses.

 All felony level offenses are handled by the Hennepin County Attorney's Office, 612-348-5550, www.hennepinattorney.org.